IgniteUI/indigo-design-docfx/en/components/dialog.md

 ## Styling

-The Dialog comes with styling flexibility through the various overrides for its title and message, the buttons at the bottom with all the styling options that [Button](button.md) component provide, as well as the background and elevation.
+The Dialog comes with styling flexibility through the various overrides for its title and message, the buttons at the bottom with all the styling options that [Button](button.md) component provides, as well as the background and elevation.

 <img class="responsive-img" src="../images/dialog_styling.png" srcset="../images/dialog_styling@2x.png 2x" />